awsdocs/amazon-redshift-developer-guide/doc_source/r_LAST_DAY.md

 *date* \| *timestamp*

-A date or timestamp column or an expression that implicitly converts to a date or time stamp\.
+A date or timestamp column or an expression that implicitly converts to a date or timestamp\.

 ## Return type<a name="r_LAST_DAY-return-type"></a>